secretstartups/handbook/okrs/index.html.md

 Please note that iteration **does not** mean [changing or lowering goal posts](https://about.gitlab.com/handbook/values/12-things-that-are-not-iteration){:data-ga-name="changing or lower goal posts"}{:data-ga-location="body"}, because it looks like we can't meet what were ambitious but agreed upon key results.

 It is better to update an objective or KR than continue to work toward a goal that is not best aligned with desired business [results](/handbook/values/#results){:data-ga-name="results"}{:data-ga-location="body"}.
-In instances where CEO KRs are being updated in the spirit of iteration, flag the Ally.io change in the #okrs Slack channel and tag the CEO and Chief of Staff to the CEO and the CEO for approval.
+In instances where CEO KRs are being updated in the spirit of iteration, flag the GitLab change in the #okrs Slack channel and tag the CEO and Chief of Staff to the CEO and the CEO for approval.
 Approval of the change indicates that the revised goal has been agreed upon.
 At this point, you can also update any associated issues and epics that exist.

-In the event that a functional objective that is captured in Ally.io needs to be updated, please note the change in the #okrs Slack channel and tag the CEO and Chief of Staff to the CEO for approval.
+In the event that a functional objective that is captured in GitLab needs to be updated, please note the change in the #okrs Slack channel and tag the CEO and Chief of Staff to the CEO for approval.
 Approval of the change indicates that the revised goal has been agreed upon.

 ## Format of OKR on the Handbook Page

 Top level CEO KRs will appear in the handbook.
 OKRs have numbers attached to them for [ease of reference, not for ranking](/handbook/communication/#numbering-is-for-reference-not-as-a-signal){:data-ga-name="ease of reference"}{:data-ga-location="body"}.
-In order to maintain a [single source of truth](/handbook/documentation/#documentation-is-the-single-source-of-truth-ssot){:data-ga-name="single source of truth"}{:data-ga-location="body"}, starting in Q2 FY23, we're putting functional objectives and KRs in Ally.io and linking this to the handbook page.
-We made this change because Ally.io enhances our ability to draw connections between and cascade OKRs throughout GitLab.
+In order to maintain a [single source of truth](/handbook/documentation/#documentation-is-the-single-source-of-truth-ssot){:data-ga-name="single source of truth"}{:data-ga-location="body"}, starting in FY24-Q1, we're putting functional objectives and KRs in GitLab and linking this to the handbook page.
 It also provides a SSoT for OKRs.
-We were also struggling with merge conflicts as regular changes were being made to the handbook page.

-Functional leaders are responsible for updating their objectives and KRs in Ally before each [Key Review](/handbook/key-review/#automated-kpi-slides){:data-ga-name="key reviews"}{:data-ga-location="body"}.
+Functional leaders are responsible for updating their objectives and KRs in GitLab before each [Key Review](/handbook/key-review/#automated-kpi-slides){:data-ga-name="key reviews"}{:data-ga-location="body"}.

 ## How to Use GitLab for OKRs

 #### Objectives
 The objectives for the quarter are defined in the [OKR section of the handbook](https://about.gitlab.com/company/okrs/){:data-ga-name="OKR section of the handbook"}{:data-ga-location="body"}.
 To add new objectives in GitLab, follow the steps below:
-1. In GitLab, click the [add objective button](https://docs.gitlab.com/ee/user/okr#create-an-objective).
+1. In GitLab, click the [add objective button](https://docs.gitlab.com/ee/user/okrs#create-an-objective).
 1. Enter a short but descriptive title for the objective.
 1. Click on the objective to add more details.
 1. Identify the owner for the objective and assign them to the objective